 <Formatting for the agenda is flexible.
-For example, "Open Forum" can be put at the beginning, middle or end of the meeting at the board's discretion.
+For example, "Open Forum" can be held at the beginning, middle or end of the meeting at the board's discretion.

 Back-Up Materials.
 Agendas need only include enough information to identify the matter to be discussed.
 Full explanations are unnecessary.
 If a board member wants to include supporting arguments and information for an agenda item, it should be placed on a separate page in the board packet as back-up for that particular item.
 Following is a typical agenda for a meeting.>